moufette-tools/moufette/README.md

 ## How does it work?

 Moufette is built of 2 parts:
-1. A fully customizable embedable JS widget, to collect user feedback with screenshots, also allows your users to vote on upcomoing features
+1. A fully customizable embedable JS widget, to collect user feedback with screenshots, also allows your users to vote on upcoming features
 2. Dashboard to control the widget, custumize it and review feedbacks and votes.